2006 Chapel Hill vehicle ramming attack: Aftermath

 Local Muslim leaders condemned the attack and the attempt by the assailant to link the Qur'an to his actions.

 While UNC Chancellor James Moeser described Taheri-azar's attack as one of violence in an internal email to the university community, he stopped short of calling it a full-fledged act of terror.
 An official "Reclaim the Pit" event occurred on March 20, 2006, where students gathered for a moment of silence.

-On August 26, 2008, Taheri-azar was sentenced on two counts of attempted murder to 26 years and 2 months to 33 years in prison by Orange County Superior Court.
-As of March 2016, he is projected to be released in April 2032.
+On August 26, 2008, Taheri-azar was sentenced on two counts of attempted murder to 26 years and two months to 33 years in prison by Orange County Superior Court.
+As of March 2016, he was projected to be released in April 2032.
+He is currently serving his sentence at the Warren Correctional Institute in Manson.